danielharrell/does_music_move/does_music_move.md

 makes nonsense of the movement, by depriving this movement of any object to which it might be attributed.
 But what follows from this?
-Perhaps only that the space music moves in is not ordinary, but extraordinary.
+Perhaps only that the space in which music moves, is not ordinary, but extraordinary.
 And this is one way to understand my earlier defense of the sense---the complete sense---made by this